ronnyfriedland/gumo-bot/Readme.md

 gumo
 ```

-If you do not want to add you user to the `gumo` group you can use `sudo`:
+If you do not want to add your user to the `gumo` group you can use `sudo`:
 ```shell
 sudo gumo
 ```